karleefidek/ENSE-271-Nabooians-Project/ReadMe.md

 * An export of our user story map from StoriesOnBoard with envisioned MVPs
 * Summarized customer notes from our customer check-in on February 10
 * Our customer check-in presentation
+### Activity 2
+The files found within the Activity 2 directory include:
+* An asset/content inventory for the current site
+* A folder containing proposed site maps for the redesign
+* A folder containing low-fidelity sketches for proposed page designs
+* An export of our user story map from StoriesOnBoard with envisioned MVPs
+* Summarized customer notes from our customer check-in on March 3
+* Our customer check-in presentation